philippebaron4152/APC523-Final-Project/lammps/doc/src/compute_erotate_sphere_atom.rst

    as in 3d.

-The value of the rotational kinetic energy will be 0.0 for atoms not in the specified compute group or for point particles with a radius of 0.0.
+The value of the rotational kinetic energy will be 0.0 for atoms not in the specified compute group or for point particles with a radius = 0.0.

 Output info
 """""""""""